- Download our Moving to Brussels Guide (PDF)

 Expats will also get to enjoy living in Brussels and the lifestyle it offers residents.
 The wealth of cultural and historical attractions, top-class eateries and fantastic shopping afford it a unique atmosphere that is rich with history and youthful energy.
 The modern, well-organised and affordable public transport system in Brussels consists of a metro as well as trams and buses, making it easy for anyone to navigate the city.

-From apartments in the European Quarter to more spacious housing on the city’s fringes, expats should have few problems finding accommodation in Brussels.
-The traffic in Brussels is notorious for being congested, so it's best to find areas and suburbs close to work if possible.
+From apartments in the European Quarter to more spacious housing on the city’s fringes, Brussels has a wide range of high-quality accommodation on offer.
+The traffic in Brussels is notorious for being congested, so it's best to live in an area close to work if possible.

 Climate in Brussels